NullDev/mathlib/README.md

 ## What this isn't

-This is not a fully fledge mathematical library like [mathjs](https://mathjs.org/).
+This is not a fully fledge mathematical library like [mathjs](https://mathjs.org/). <br>
 It's a collection of functions I re-use occasionally.
-And it's **BigInt only!**
+And it's **BigInt only!**.

 ## What's implemented: